HSRLCLab/SmartFactory_MQTTCommunication/README.md

 <div style="page-break-after: always;"></div>

 ### FAQ's
 I'd like to use this code in my project.
 What do I need to know?
 > All you need to do is at the GitHub-Link to this Repo under *lib_deps* in your platformio.ini File and your good to go.
+All dependencies are downloaded automatic.

 Where can I change the configurations like MQTT-Broker IP and WLAN-Credentials?
 > All the Configurationdata are stored in the *CommunicationConfiguration.h* file and can be edited there.

-I'd like to change the incomming  JSON-Message.
+I'd like to change the incoming  JSON-Message.
 How can I do that?
 > Incoming Messages need to be in an know JSON-Format which is defined in* myJSONStr.h* and needs to match the implementation in *myJSON::parsingJSONToStruct*.
 If you would like to change this Format you need to adapt both files.

 ### Dependencies